mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-02-18-oscp-journey.md

 You can try my list of mock exam but I feel any Easy to Hard boxes from PGP would work too.
 I think the most important think PGP teaches is critical thinking.
 Some exploits used are the same, but the information you enumerated prior will be different.
 You will be required to enumerate every port and think how you can use each information to ultimately exploit the machines in PGP.
 I enjoyed PGP overall, highly recommended.

 ## Course Start
 On 9th January, my course officially starts and so does my school curriculum.
 Given that the first two weeks are usually less stressful in school, I dedicated full time to work on the course exercises.
 I'm glad I worked on platforms such as HTB,THM and PGP before as they provided me with the necessary knowledge to tackle the course exercises with relative ease.
 I finished it in about 16-17 days, spending no less than 90 hours total.
 I then moved onto the lab and proceeded to do exactly 10 machines (6 + the XOR domain).
 When I finished the exercises and 10 lab machines, it was the first week of February.
 My lab report amounted to 400 pages.

 Initially, while I was going through the lab, I was aiming to complete the entire lab of 70 machines and booked the exam for 25th February.
 But I got lazy and only completed 10 machines) I felt somewhat prepared and also wanted the exam experience.
 It was okay if I failed so I rescheduled to 11th February.
 Then, the exam started on exactly 00:00 midnight.

 ## Exam
 I want to preface this section by saying that I only obtained my first 10 points 18 hours into the exam.
 18 hours of no points.
 It was devastating to my mental health ngl.
 I feel that luck and the tried harder mentality really played a big part here.
 Many times I feel like giving up and returning to bed.
 But honestly, if i had given up, i would have probably regretted it even if i did not pass the exam.
 For anyone taking the exam soon, please manage your mental health but do not give up.
+***23:45 - 00:00 Proctoring Experience*** <br>
+Before the exam officially starts, you will be required to scan the surroundings of your environment and also share all your screens.
+A maximum number of 4 screens are allowed for the OSCP.
+The proctoring experience is pretty straightforward if you read the [manual.](https://help.offensive-security.com/hc/en-us/articles/360050299352-Proctoring-Tool-Student-Manual) After all verifications are completed, a vpn pack is then sent to you and you can officially begin your exam.

 ***00:00 - 07:00 exam start!*** <br>
 Started the exam on 11th February 2022, exactly 00:00.
 The exam machines format were as mentioned (i.e., AD sets + 3 stand-alone machines).
 My game plan was AD (40) + Root (20) + Lab Report (10).
 I scanned all hosts in the exam network simultaneously using AutoRecon.
 Really huge shoutout to Tib3rius for this tool.